 NDUFS2 (NADH:Ubiquinone Oxidoreductase Core Subunit S2) is a Protein Coding gene.
-Diseases associated with NDUFS2 include Mitochondrial Complex I Deficiency and Leigh Syndrome With Cardiomyopathy.
-Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and Metabolism.
+Diseases associated with NDUFS2 include Mitochondrial Complex I Deficiency and Leigh Syndrome With Leukodystrophy.
+Among its related pathways are Doxorubicin Pathway, Pharmacokinetics and Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins..
 GO annotations related to this gene include ubiquitin protein ligase binding and NADH dehydrogenase (ubiquinone) activity.

 UniProtKB/Swiss-Prot for NDUFS2 Gene

 Core subunit of the mitochondrial membrane respiratory chain NADH dehydrogenase (Complex I) that is believed to belong to the minimal assembly required for catalysis.
 Complex I functions in the transfer of electrons from NADH to the respiratory chain.
 The immediate electron acceptor for the enzyme is believed to be ubiquinone (By similarity).